 Role-playing different scenarios without scaring your children can help your child prepare when they are approached by a stranger.
 For example, you can pretend you are a stranger asking if the child would like a free iPad, or some candy, and then have your child role play back the best thing to do in that particular situation.

 5. Use friendly songs

 There is no doubt that children pay attention much easier to songs than they do to lectures.
 That said, find a friendly song that teaches children about stranger safety.
 Sing along with your child and then have a discussion afterward about what the song is trying to teach.

 These are just a few tips on ways to teach our children Stranger Safety.
 In the end, we want to teach our children about the potential danger of strangers without instilling fear in them.

 This post is sponsored by the #PartnersInParenting program brought to you by brightpathkids.com

 “BrightPath is an innovative provider of early education.
 We continuously examine new ways to bring the highest quality of care and development to our children while providing convenience, service, and value to our families.
 With partnerships in the curriculum, nutrition, technology and recreational fitness programming, BrightPath is committed to providing families with the very best care, programs and child development Canada has to offer.”

 BrightPath is dedicated to providing the very best environment for children to play, grow and develop.

-BrightPath has 53 centres located throughout British Columbia, Alberta and Ontario.
+BrightPath has 53 centers located throughout British Columbia, Alberta, and Ontario.